ariel-nathan/expedition-test/README.md

 I started with an empty project.
 I ran `expo init` and created a new project.

-The project called to recreate a screen created in Figma.
+The project called to recreate a screen made in Figma.
 I wanted to take it a step further and challenge myself to create a mini app experience.

 I broke it up into three stages: